-Estimated lives

-Product Patented Technology \$ 64,400 12 years

-Manufacturing Patent 18,300 12 years

-NDA Approval 31,100 12 years

-Trade name and other product rights 80,000 15 years
+Estimated lives Product Patented Technology Manufacturing Patent NDA Approval Trade name and other product rights Manufacturing Contract \$ 64,400 18,300 31,100 80,000 2,200 \$196,000 12 years 12 years 12 years 15 years 3 years

-Manufacturing Contract 2,200 3 years

-\$196,000

-=======
+Amortization expense for these intangibles and certain other product acquisition costs (See Note 7) for the next five fiscal years is expected to be approximately \$15.5 million per year.
 Goodwill will not be amortized but will be tested for impairment at least annually.
 For income tax purposes, the entire amount of goodwill is deductible and is being amortized over a 15 year period.